-Where Advanced Dungeons and Dragons throws the whole of the world in your face and expects you to trim it down to the relevant sections for your group, Basic introduced role playing as a concept, then expands upon it in the Expert set to include new forms of adventure.
-But the Basic-Expert -- or B/X -- rules did not stop here!
-There is a lot that ca still be done... and for that we reach the Companion rules!
+Where Advanced Dungeons and Dragons throws the whole of the world in your face and expects you to trim it down to the relevant sections for your group, Basic introduced role-playing as a concept, then expands upon it in the Expert set to include new forms of adventure.
+But the Basic-Expert—or B/X—rules did not stop here!
+There is a lot that can still be done... and for that, we reach the Companion rules!

 The Dungeons and Dragons Companion Set covers levels 15 to 25; it introduces new forms of adventure, new forms of combat, and gives advice to the players and the Dungeon Master on how to create and rule your own lands.
 The character paths diverge from those that remain landed to those that choose to roam the lands, continuing to seek adventure and the unknown.

 - Are you a cleric?
 Clergy can settle down to establish a church and rise within the theocratic hierarchy... or they can leave the administration of the church to others as they wander the lands spreading the word to the multitudes.

 - Are you a fighter?
 Fighters can settle down to establish a dominion and rise within the noble ranks... or they can forsake such duties and become a Paladin, a Knight, or an Avenger.

 - Are you a magic-user?
 Magic-users can settle down as a wizard or maga to establish a tower attracting young pupils seeking arcane knowledge... or they can wander the lands as a magus gathering information and rumor as they go.